Shabnur

-Kazi Sharmin Nahid Nupur (born 17 December), known by her stage name Shabnur, is a Bangladeshi film actress.
-She was one of the highest paid actress in Bangladesh.
-Considered one of the most popular actress in Bangladesh in the 1990s, her career expands over two decades where she acted in more than 150 films.
+Kazi Sharmin Nahid Nupur (কাজী শারমিন নাহিদ নূপুর; born 17 December 1975), known by her stage name Shabnur, is a Bangladeshi film actress.
+She was one of the highest-paid actresses in Bangladesh.
+Regarded as one of the most popular actresses of the 1990s, she appeared in over 150 films during her two-decade-long career.

-She first appeared on screen in 1993 in the film Chandni Raatey but her breakthrough came with Tumi Amar (1994), in which she starred alongside Salman Shah.
-This helped her quickly becoming a sensation in the industry and led her acting in big role movies such as Jibon Shongi, Shopner Thikana, Moner Majhe Tumi, Ananda Ashru.
+She first appeared on screen in 1993 in the film Chandni Raatey, but her breakthrough came with Tumi Amar (1994), in which she starred alongside Salman Shah.
+This helped her quickly become a sensation in the industry and led her to act in big role movies such as Jibon Shongi, Shopner Thikana, Moner Majhe Tumi, Ananda Ashru.

 She won Bangladesh National Film Award for Best Actress for her role in the film Dui Noyoner Alo (2005).

 Background

-Kazi Sharmin Nahid Nupur was born on 17 December 1979 at Navaron, Jessore, Bangladesh.
+Kazi Sharmin Nahid Nupur was born on 17 December 1975 at Navaron, Jessore, Bangladesh.
 Her father is Shahjahan Chowdhury.
 She has a sister and a brother–Jhumur and Tamal.

 Career

 Shabnur debuted her career with co-actor Shabbir in the 1993 film Chandni Raatey, directed by Ehtesham.
 Her first hit movie was Hridoy Amar with Amin Khan.
-She got her breakthrough in her third film Tumi Amar, co-acted with Salman Shah in 1994.
+She got her breakthrough in her third film Tumi Amar, co-starred with Salman Shah in 1994.

-Shabnur co-acted with Salman until his death in 1996.
+Shabnur co-acted with Salman until he died in 1996.
 She later acted with Omar Sunny, Riaz, Ferdous Ahmed, and Shakib Khan, among others.

 After a year-long break, two films, Bhalobasha Saint Martin-e and Attogopon, with Shabnur were released in 2012.
 In 2013, she acted in Kichhu Asha Kicchu Bhalobasha.

 After a years-long acting hiatus, Shabnur is slated to appear in two films in pre-production in 2024, Rangana, a thriller film directed by Arafat Hossain, and Matal Hawa, a film to be directed by Chayanika Chowdhury.

 Personal life

-Shabnur got engaged with Anik Mahmud, a businessman, on 6 December 2011 and married on 28 December 2012.
+Shabnur got engaged to Anik Mahmud, a businessman, on 6 December 2011 and married on 28 December 2012.
 The couple officially got divorced on 26 January 2020 due to compatibility issues.
 Together they have a son.

 Shabnur established a school, Sydney International School, in Baridhara, Dhaka in 2011.
 She resides in Sydney, Australia.
 She is an Australian citizen since 2012.

-Involvement with Salman Shah's Murder
+Involvement with Salman Shah's murder

-Some members of Salman Shah’s family publicly claimed the death was murder, and at times mentioned several names, including Shabnur’s, as part of their suspicion.
+Some members of Salman Shah’s family publicly claimed that he had been murdered, naming several people as suspects, including Shabnur.

 However, these were personal beliefs, not legal findings.
-Because Shabnur and Salman Shah had a very popular on-screen partnership and many fans speculated about a possible personal closeness, her name began appearing in rumors.
+As Salman Shah and Shabnur were a popular on-screen duo and many fans speculated that they were in a personal relationship, rumours began to circulate about Shabnur.